atlassian/data-center-helm-charts/docs/PREREQUISITES.md

 1. Install tools:
    1. [Helm](https://helm.sh/docs/intro/install/)
    2. [kubectl](https://kubernetes.io/docs/tasks/tools/)
-2. Create and connect to the Kubernetes cluster of your choice, for example [Amazon EKS](https://aws.amazon.com/eks/), [Azure Kubernetes Service](https://azure.microsoft.com/en-au/services/kubernetes-service/), [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or a custom on-premise system.
-Details on setting up k8s clusters can be found [here](cloud/EKS_SETUP.md).
+2. [Create and connect to the Kubernetes cluster](examples/cluster/CLOUD_PROVIDERS.md) of your choice, for example [Amazon EKS](https://aws.amazon.com/eks/), [Azure Kubernetes Service](https://azure.microsoft.com/en-au/services/kubernetes-service/), [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or a custom on-premise system.
    * In order to install the charts to your Kubernetes cluster, your kubernetes client config must be configured appropriately, and you must have the necessary permissions.

    * It is up to you to set up security policies

-3. Provision an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) in order to make the Atlassian product available from outside of the Kubernetes cluster after deployment.
+3. [Provision an Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) in order to make the Atlassian product available from outside of the Kubernetes cluster after deployment.

    * The Kubernetes project supports and maintains [Ingress Controllers for the major cloud providers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/#additional-controllers) including; AWS, GCE and nginx.
 There are also a number of open-source third party projects available.